 The interest-free loan money also enables central and local government to build public capital, social housing and environmental projects at one half or one third of the existing cost.

 3. The Central Bank interest-free loan money is administered by the commercial banks taking account of:-

 - ability to repay

 - whether or not the investment widely spreads economic ownership.

 For this lending the banks are allowed to make a reasonable administration charge.

 4. The Central Bank need only make a periodic check on commercial banks to ensure that the interest-free loan supply is being used specifically for the spreading of efficient productive capacity.

 Any commercial bank abusing the privilege of administering the interest-free loan supply (for the benefit of everybody in society) will lose that privilege.

 In its economics aspect, binary economics is a market economics whose markets work for everybody.
-Furthermore, it upholds private property but private property (and the associated income) for everybody.
-A summary might be “a justice which creates efficiency and an efficiency which creates justice.“
+Furthermore, it upholds private property but private property (and the associated income) for everybody, not just the few.
+This is the implementation of John Rawls’ property-owning democracy and a summary is:- ‘a justice which creates efficiency and an efficiency which creates justice.‘

 No subsidy is involved.
 Existing money (e.g., a bank’s capital or, with permission, the deposits of customers) may be lent in ways including interest.
 However, newly-created money MUST be lent interest-free for developing and spreading the real economy to (and ensuring proper housing for) every individual in the population.